 What kind of equipment do you use?

 I work with Nikon brand camera body, lens and select equipment.
-I work with a variety of other well-known and trusted brands for lighting, bounces, backdrops, etc. On a normal shoot, you will see me work with my camera, a variety of lenses depending upon the shoot, a bounce and, depending upon a location, lights.
+I work with a variety of other well-known and trusted brands for lighting, bounces, backdrops, etc.

 Why should I hire a professional photographer?
 So-and-so has a camera.